Buildings & Facilities

 Discover what's on campus

 Since the University of South Carolina Beaufort’s founding more than 50 years ago, much has changed on campus and around the Lowcountry.
-Starting on the former campus of Beaufort College—with its history dating back to the late 1700s—USCB has now grown into a four-year institution with two campuses.
+Starting on the former campus of Beaufort College—with its history dating back to the late 1700s—USCB has now grown into a four-year institution with three campuses.

 Built more than 100 years ago, the Art Studio on the Historic Beaufort campus has served as an African-American Presbyterian Church and later housed the first public library for African-Americans in Beaufort.
 Today, it’s used as an art studio and classroom at the Historic Beaufort campus.